Struggle to find the right antique lighting for your old house?

 Most urban housing had gas lighting by 1900 but householders used it sparingly due to cost.

 People opted for candles or oil lamps to walk to bed, reducing the need for gas lighting upstairs.
-Above all, the Victorians were suspicious about the health impact of gas so often avoided gas lighting in bedrooms.
+Above all, Victorians had suspicions about the health impact of gas so often avoided gas lighting in bedrooms.

 However, I was lucky enough to find traces of old gas light pipes in my bedrooms.
 Each room had one fitting off-centre above the fireplace and I’ve placed antique gas lights in these original positions for show.

-Furthermore, this old photo shows that bedroom gas lights were also positioned next to windows to replicate natural light.
+Furthermore, Victorian house builders often installed bedroom gas lights next to windows to replicate natural light, as this photo shows.

 Up or down antique lighting